SCPR/portable-hole/README.md

 If you want to keep the process active while passing in multiple pieces of HTML, you should include `\x04`(EOT character) as a delimiter between your HTML documents.
 Normally, a newline character is used to delimit standard input, but it's likely that our HTML will contain newlines and it's a bit hazardous to strip them out.
 Better to use a character that's highly-unlikely to be in your HTML.

 Portable Holes works in Node.js.
 Because it was originally built for the browser in Rails apps, it expects a jQuery-like root object.
 This may change in the future.
-For Node.js use, I recommend using [Cheerio](https://github.com/cheeriojs/cheerio) which is a stripped-down version of jQuery for parsing documents.
+For Node.js use, I recommend using [Cheerio](https://github.com/cheeriojs/cheerio) which is a stripped-down version of jQuery for parsing documents, and [Najax](https://github.com/najaxjs/najax) to shim `jQuery.ajax()`.

 Configuration can be stored both in `~/.portable-holes.yml` or `./.portable-holes.yml`(the current directory).
 The individual settings from the configuration in the current directory takes precedence over those in the user's home folder.